ElektraInitiative/libelektra/src/plugins/globalglob/README.md

 - infos = Information about the globalglob plugin is in keys below
-- infos/author = Name <name@libelektra.org>
+- infos/author = Name <thomas.waser@libelektra.org>
 - infos/licence = BSD
 - infos/needs =
+- infos/global =
 - infos/provides =
-- infos/placements =
+- infos/placements = postgetstorage presetstorage
 - infos/description =

-## Usage ##
+## Introduction ##

-Copy this globalglob if you want to start a new plugin written in C.

-You can use scripts/copy-globalglob to automatically rename everything to your plugin name:

-	cd src/plugins
-	../../scripts/copy-globalglob yourplugin
+The Globalglob plugin tries to match every key with keys from the spec namespace using globbing expressions and copies the metadata.
+It also provides structure checking by checking if every key from the spec namespace exists.
+Keys have to be looked up using cascading.